Colette Dufresne-Tassé Award 2026

 Evaluation

-The text is submitted to a three-member reading committee (appointed by the CECA Board) that evaluates it according to the following criteria:
+Submissions are evaluated by a three-member committee appointed by the CECA Board according to the following criteria:

-2. Have carried out the investigation for one’s own institution or for a group of them including one’s own;
+• Have carried out the research for one’s own institution or a group of institutions including one’s own;

 ► ► Terms of participation